thephantomcodes/MachineVision/README.md

 # MachineVision
 This repository contains a number of single file C programs for performing common machine vision tasks on 8-bit grayscale image files.
 Common file formats such as BMP and JPG will not work.

+# MakeCircles.c
-MakeCircles.c will create a 256x256 8-bit grayscale image with concentric circles.
+Create a 256x256 8-bit grayscale image with concentric circles.
 No cmd args are required.
 Output file is simply called "circles".

-AddNoiseToImage.c will add uniform noise to an image with a user defined max.
-Output file will append "_noise_MAX-LEVEL" Cmd args are as follows:
+# AddNoiseToImage.c will add uniform noise to an image with a user defined max.
+Output file will append "_noise_MAX-LEVEL"
+Cmd args are as follows:
 1. Filename
 2. Num rows